 We have a lot to thank the French Alps for.
 Not just because it is one of the most stunning areas of Europe – it’s also where the idea of the delicious Jubel beer was born.
-Founders and friends Jesse and Tom, were having après-ski drinks when they discovered a delightfully refreshing peach syrup lager, know as a ‘demi-pêche’.
+Founders and friends Jesse and Tom, were having après-ski drinks when they discovered a delightfully refreshing peach syrup lager, known as a ‘demi-pêche’.
 Deciding the UK needed it’s own variation – and an even better one – Jesse and Tom set to work on launching the first fruit beer to be produced on British shores.
 Brewed in Cornwall, their lively lagers pack a fruity punch with the addition of peach, elderflower or zesty grapefruit, while still retaining a classic pilsner flavour profile.
 Oh, did we mention they're also vegan and gluten free?
 Beer o’clock has never sounded so sweet.

 What made you decide to start Jubel, and what's the inspiration behind it?